|Nutritional Guidelines (per serving)|

 Heat the remaining extra-virgin olive oil in a medium sides skillet over high heat.
 Add the marinated salmon fillets and reserve the marinade in the bowl.
 Sear the salmon pieces on both sides.

 Remove the marinated roasted beets and onions from the oven.
 Lay the salmon on the baking sheet on top of the beets and onions.
-Pour the rest of the marinade over the top and bake for another 10-12 minutes, until the salmon has cooked through.
+Pour the rest of the marinade over the top and bake for another 10 to 12 minutes, until the salmon has cooked through.

 Roughly chop the almonds and place them in a naked frying pan over medium heat.
 Stir them around until they are lightly toasted.
 This happens fast so do not turn your back on the pan or get distracted.
 Remove and set aside.

-Remove the salmon from oven, transfer everything to a serving platter, garnish with the toasted almonds.
+Remove the salmon from oven, transfer everything to a serving platter, garnish with the toasted almonds and oranges.
 Tuck the cilantro leaves around the platter and serve.